internethering/hering-overlay/README.md

-sys-apps/gentoo-systemd-units: some usefull units for systemd on gentoo based systems www-servers/selenium-server-standalone: Selenium Serer Standalone dev-php/pecl-mailparse: A PHP extension for parsing and working with RFC822 and RFC2045 (MIME) compliant messages
+sys-apps/gentoo-systemd-units: some usefull units for systemd on gentoo based systems www-servers/selenium-server-standalone: Selenium Serer Standalone dev-php/pecl-mailparse: A PHP extension for parsing and working with RFC822 and RFC2045 (MIME) compliant messages dev-php/pecl-apcu: Stripped down version of APC supporting only user cache (for PHP7)
 ```

 ### realtime stuff